snavin/MusicStoreDotNetCore/README.md

 3. CSS key frames and bezier effect
 4. Sweet Alert Modal Popup for View Checkout in the
 5. Razor pages
-6. Client side pagination suing JQuery
+6. Client side pagination using JQuery

  Middleware:
 1. Entity Framework using the database and code base first approach
-2. Ado.Net for web api services implementation
+2. Ado.Net for web API services implementation
  Back-End:
 1. SQL Server 2019 v18.1.1
 2. Postman Tool for web services